awsdocs/aws-snowball-developer-guide/doc_source/getting-started-connect.md

 # Connect to Your Local Network<a name="getting-started-connect"></a>

-In this procedure, you'll connect the AWS Snowball Edge appliance to your local network\.
+In this procedure, you connect the AWS Snowball Edge appliance to your local network\.
 The appliance doesn't need to be connected to the internet\.
-Note that the appliance has three doors, a front, a back, and a top\.
+The appliance has three doors, a front, a back, and a top\.

 **To connect the appliance to your network**